slu-soc5650/course-website/content/index.md

 This website itself is the product of [Yihui Xie's](https://yihui.name) work on the [blogdown](https://bookdown.org/yihui/blogdown/) package for `R` as well as [Digitalcraftsman's](https://github.com/digitalcraftsman) port of [Martin Donath's](https://github.com/squidfunk) [Material theme](https://github.com/squidfunk/mkdocs-material).

 Finally, I want to acknowledge my now eight semesters' worth of students in GIS as well as statistics, whose collective feedback and experiences have helped dramatically reshape the course content and how I teach.
+For example, the [topic](/topic-index/) and [package indexes](/package-index/) on this site are direct responses to student suggestions and feedback.
 I am immensely grateful for each of your contributions to my research methods courses.

 [^1]: This course focuses largely on data for the United States, though we do briefly discuss data standards and projection systems for mapping the entire world as well as other countries.